marrybird/AppStoreReviewGuidelines/README.md

-# AppStoreReviewGuidelines
+# App Store Review Guidelines
-A version history of Apple's [App Store Review Guidelines](https://developer.apple.com/app-store/review/).
+*A version history of Apple's [App Store Review Guidelines](https://developer.apple.com/app-store/review/).*

 Apple has not yet (as of September 3, 2014) included a version history on the review guidelines page.
 This project serves as a simple way to track changes in the App Store Guidelines.

 ## How it Works
 Check out the `most-recent-version.html` for a [running diff](https://github.com/jaredsinclair/AppStoreReviewGuidelines/commits/master/most-recent-version.html) of the most recent changes.